grafana/grafana/docs/sources/developers/http_api/create-api-tokens-for-org.md

   - Token
   - Org
   - Organization
-title: 'API Tutorial: Create API tokens and dashboards for an organization'
+title: "API Tutorial: Create API tokens and dashboards for an organization"
 weight: 150
 ---